McCormick reaper: Making and selling reapers

 The three McCormick brothers feuded endlessly.
-William died young and in 1880 Cyrus finally bought Leander out.
-He put his son Cyrus McCormick Jr. (1859–1936) in charge as they made the key decision to automate the factories with new machinery.
-Instead of highly-paid blacksmiths building one reaper at a time, the factory now used semi-skilled laborers to help the new machines turn out identical parts and make low-cost mass production possible.
+William died young, and in 1880 Cyrus finally bought Leander out.
+He put his son Cyrus McCormick Jr. in charge as they made the key decision to automate the factories with new machinery.
+Instead of highly paid blacksmiths building one reaper at a time, the factory used semi-skilled laborers to help the machines turn out identical parts and make low-cost mass production possible.
 Indeed about nine of ten factory workers were common laborers paid $1.50 per day.
 In 1882 the factory produced 46,000 reapers.

 Merging into International Harvester

 The nationwide economic depression of 1893–1896 depressed sales, although lawsuits remained a major burden.
 The leading reaper companies started informal talks when they realized that the lawsuits hurt every player.
 The solution was for the major companies to combine, and thereby end the ruinous lawsuits and the expensive competition.
-They approached Wall Street where the big names--Morgan and Rockefeller--were indeed interested.
+They approached Wall Street where the big names—Morgan and Rockefeller—were indeed interested.
 The result was the formation of International Harvester in 1902, coordinated by George Walbridge Perkins of J.P.
 Morgan & Co..
 It bought out the five largest reaper companies in 1902 for $150 million: McCormick Harvesting Machine Company and Deering Harvester Company, as well as three smaller manufacturers: Milwaukee; Plano; and Warder, Bushnell, and Glessner (makers of Champion brand).
 The result was the fourth largest corporation in the United States.

-After a few more years of squabbling the young International Harvester became a near monopoly in reapers, and a major factor in many other farm implements.
+After a few more years of squabbling, the young International Harvester became a near monopoly in reapers and a major factor in many other farm implements.
 In 1908 it made 700,000 harvesters worldwide, for $73 million.
 In addition to 25,000 IH employees there were 42,000 working in its local agencies all over the U.S. and parts of Europe.